reinauer/wd33c93/README.md

 ## How to build this device?

-You need two 20p pin headers, a 40p DIP socket, a 20MHz SMD oscillator (5V tolerant), a 0.1uF 0805 capacitor and that's it.
+You need two 20p pin headers, a 40p DIP socket, a 20MHz SMD oscillator (5V tolerant), a 0.1uF 0805 capacitor and a 1KOhm 0805 Resistor.

 ## Experimental features